heardk/heardk.github.io/_posts/2017-03-15-Every-Song-Rocks.md

 slug: every-song-considered
 categories: [side hustle, Code]
 description: 'Bringing song lists from All Songs Considered together with Spotify previews'
----

-I finally released a little side project.
+excerpt: I finally released a little side project.
 I've started so many but just never finished any of them.
 Either I lost interest, or something changed along the way that made me rethink the idea altogether.
+---

 {% tldr I released a small side project called Every Song Considered.
 Listen to 30-second previews of songs from All Songs Considered.
 Visit here: [http://everysong.rocks/](http://everysong.rocks/) %}

+I finally released a little side project.
+I've started so many but just never finished any of them.
+Either I lost interest, or something changed along the way that made me rethink the idea altogether.

 ### NPR